cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 `cimtool-cli.jar` runs on Windows, Linux, and macOS.
 The examples on this page use Windows `^` line-continuation syntax for readability.
 On Linux and macOS, replace `^` with `\` and adjust path separators accordingly.

-The **CIMTool** Eclipse desktop application is currently released for Windows only. `cimtool-cli.jar` has no such restriction — it is fully cross-platform and is the recommended approach for integrating **CIMTool**'s artifact generation capabilities into Linux-based CI/CD runners and container environments.
+The **CIMTool** Eclipse desktop application is currently released for Windows only. `cimtool-cli.jar` has no such restriction.
+It is fully cross-platform and is the recommended approach for integrating **CIMTool**'s artifact generation capabilities into Linux-based CI/CD runners and container environments.